 You will see many indigenous Quechua people here in their traditional dress.
 Sit on a park bench and watch the locals strolling in the main square, known as the Plaza de Armas, in the late afternoon.

-Most travelers use Cusco as a jumping off point from which to explore the world-famous ruined Incan city of Machu Picchu, but you should definitely take a few days to explore Cusco itself and the other less touristed sites nearby.
+Most travelers use Cusco as a jumping-off point to explore the world-famous ruined Incan city of Machu Picchu.
+Still, you should definitely take a few days to explore Cusco itself and the other less touristed sites nearby.